Back to docs

 7. Copy the key immediately.
 For security, Koji only displays the full key once at creation time.

 Store your API key securely.
 Treat it like a password.
 Never commit it to source control, embed it in client-side code, or share it in plain text.
+For more on key lifecycle management, see Managing API Keys.

 Permissions